Soda lime (Ca(OH)2) and nitrogen dioxide (NO2) can react accordin... | Channels for Pearson+

 4 NO2(g) + 2 Ca(OH)2(s) → Ca(NO3)2(aq) + 2 H2O(l) + Ca(NO2)2(aq)

 This demonstrates how Ca(OH)2 can be used to absorb NO2 gas.
-How many moles of NO2 can be absorbed when 0.367 mol Ca(OH)2 reacts in this manner?
+How many grams of Ca(OH)2 are required to absorb 5.29 g of NO2?

 Soda lime (Ca(OH)2) and nitrogen dioxide (NO2) can react according to the following reaction: